Evacuation Sledge Training

 - This qualification is available to candidates across the UK.
 We can deliver it outside the UK but the protocols that we teach to meet current UK guidelines.

-- Open Courses: These run at our training centre in Knutsford, Cheshire.
+- These run at our training centre in Knutsford, Cheshire.

-- Private Courses: Why not arrange to have a private courses run at your workplace?
-Simply fill in our quote builder tool to request a quotation.
+- Why not arrange to have a private courses run at your workplace?
+Simply fill in our quote request form and we will get back to you with a personalised quotation.